DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 * "Immediately prior to your entry to my lands, you caused great damage to a group of my servants—the occupants of a particular house on the borders of my domain.
 I had relied upon those servants to bring me specimens of interest, but your activities have left them indefinitely indisposed.
 Why should I not punish you for your crimes against them?"

 Strahd frames each of these questions as a hypothetical.
 In asking them, his tone is inquisitive, curious, and at least somewhat amused.
 If the players despair at the prospect of answering these questions at all, Strahd notes, "I am not an unreasonable man.
 If there is some reason or rationale that I might have missed, then by all means do enlighten me."

 ## C2d.
 Strahd's Concessions
-As the players attempt to answer his questions, [[Strahd von Zarovich#The Gentleman|Strahd]] delights in playing Devil's advocate, pushing back against their responses and probing at the holes in their reasoning.
+As the players attempt to answer his questions, [[dnd/strahd-reloaded/Chapter 2 - The Land of Barovia/Strahd von Zarovich#The Gentleman|Strahd]] delights in playing Devil's advocate, pushing back against their responses and probing at the holes in their reasoning.
 Ultimately, though, if the players' points are at least reasonably well-argued, Strahd is willing to accept them.
 (It should be fairly clear to the players, however, that he is merely humoring them by accepting their responses.)

 The players can push Strahd to make the following concessions: